nginxinc/nginx-otel/CONTRIBUTING.md

 ### Suggest a Feature or Enhancement

-To suggest a new feature or other improvement, create an issue on Github and choose the type 'Feature request'.
+To suggest a new feature or other improvement, create an issue on GitHub and choose the type 'Feature request'.
 Please fill in the template as provided.

 ### Open a Pull Request